 i Conflicts of interest

-Pursuant to the Freedom of Movement for Lawyers Act, Swiss attorneys are subject to a special fiduciary duty in relation to their clients, pursuant to which any real conflict of interest – as opposed to the mere appearance of a conflict of interest – must be avoided between the lawyer's clients and persons with whom the lawyer has private or professional contact.
-If a conflict of interest arises in the course of the provision of legal services, the attorney affected must, in principle, terminate its involvement.
+Pursuant to the Freedom of Movement for Lawyers Act, Swiss attorneys are subject to a special fiduciary duty in relation to their clients pursuant to which any real conflict of interest – as opposed to the mere appearance of a conflict of interest – must be avoided between a lawyer's clients and persons with whom the lawyer has private or professional contact.
+If a conflict of interest arises in the course of the provision of legal services, the attorney affected must, in principle, terminate his or her involvement.
 In certain instances, the professional rules of conduct even prohibit a lawyer from accepting a mandate in the first place.

-In contentious matters, it is thus prohibited for different lawyers of the same firm to represent clients with conflicting interests, notwithstanding any Chinese walls that may be in place (see Section II.iv, above).
+In contentious matters, it is thus prohibited for different lawyers of the same firm to represent clients with conflicting interests, notwithstanding any Chinese walls that may be in place (see Section II.iv).
 In non-contentious matters, however, the representation of clients with conflicting interests is admissible if all parties involved consent.
-In practice, this can be observed for instance where a law firm represents multiple clients in auctions related to acquisitions or also when multiple clients (as creditors) are represented by one and the same law firm in bankruptcy proceedings.
+In practice, this can be observed, for instance, where a law firm represents multiple clients in auctions related to acquisitions or when multiple clients (as creditors) are represented by one and the same law firm in bankruptcy proceedings.

-A representation of several clients with aligned interests is admissible, be it in contentious or non-contentious matters.
+A representation of several clients with aligned interests is admissible, be this in contentious or non-contentious matters.

 ii Money laundering